-Our part-time students boast superb academic records, impressive career credentials, and a range of work and life experiences that enrich the life of the law school, both in and out of class.
+Our part-time students boast superb academic records, impressive career credentials, and a range of work and life experiences that enrich the life of the law school.
 Among our alumni are senior partners at law firms, executive officers at major Northwest corporations, academics, and political officials.

 The First-Year Schedule